 Information about special financial accountability arrangements to support colleges merging as part of the area review programme are published on GOV.UK.

-Where a college fails the intervention and performance measures described in this guide, or fails to comply with the conditions set out in the college’s Funding Agreement, the ESFA will act in accordance with the provisions of the relevant Funding Agreement and any applicable policy.
+Where a college meets the criteria for intervention described in this guide, or fails to comply with the conditions set out in the college’s Funding Agreement, the ESFA will act in accordance with the provisions of the relevant Funding Agreement and any applicable policy.

 The college’s 14 to 16 delivery will be an important, but proportionate, consideration as part of any intervention process.

-Should a college receive a notice after funding commences ESFA may, as it deems necessary, take steps including but not limited to:
+Should a college receive a notice to improve after funding commences ESFA may, as it deems necessary, take steps including but not limited to:

 Where applicable, the college is expected to work with Ofsted’s improvement HMI to make the required improvement which might include its 14 to 16 activity.

 Additional information requests

 Notwithstanding any other provision of ESFA Conditions of Funding, the Secretary of State for Education, acting reasonably, may from time to time call for information, relating to the 14 to 16 year olds enrolled at the college, on:

 - arrangements for the assessment of students